Commencement

 Seating for guests with disabilities

-Reserved seat tickets will not be needed, but guests with disabilities should arrive by 9:30 a.m. in order to avoid the last-minute rush.
+Reserved seat tickets will not be needed, but guests with disabilities should arrive by 3:30 p.m. to avoid the last-minute rush.
 Inside the Founders Lounge entrance, ushers will be available to assist in taking individuals via elevator to the appropriate seating located on the concourse level.
 Due to space limitations, only one person may accompany the guest with a disability in the accessible seating area.
 The chairs in this seating area are plastic, armless, and portable to allow for the movement of wheelchairs.
 Other family members may sit in the regular seating located throughout the arena.

 Students